What is B2B? [2022 guide]

 When B2B orders are executed online, manufacturers, wholesalers, and distributors benefit from purchasing efficiency.
 A 2020/2021 B2B market analysis survey indicated that about 61% of the B2B market has shifted online, meaning wholesalers, manufacturers and distributors are now generating more business online – thanks to the B2B e-commerce concept.

-The e-commerce space has evolved allowing the conventional B2C businesses to incorporate the B2B aspect into their operations giving rise to the so-called B2C2B.
-The vice versa (B2B2C) has also become quite common today.
+The e-commerce space has evolved, allowing the conventional B2C businesses to incorporate the B2B aspect into their operations, giving rise to the so-called B2C2B.
+Vice versa (B2B2C) has also become quite common today.

 Types of B2B